SERVIR-WA/GALUP/training/3_idu/module.md

 The diagrams below show the general process of the IDU workflow.

 ### 3.1 Developing urban clusters

+The first part of the IDU workflow focuses on developing urban clusters and distinguishing the boundary between these clusters and the rest of the THLD District.
+This can be done through a series of 4 geoprocessing steps: identify urban clusters, measure distance to each cluster, aggregate inverse distance raster, and define urban boundary.

+- In order to identify urban
+ clusters, urban areas of the THLD District must first be extracted from the base land use raster.
+This was done by converting the land use raster to vector points and then extracting points according to their land use designation.
+Points designated with land use type 6 make up the urban areas that we are looking for.
+Once these have been extracted, they are entered into the DBSCAN clustering tool.
+The output from the DBSCAN tool is our urban clusters.

+- Now that DBSCAN has identified urban clusters, each of these clusters must individually be extracted, converted to raster, and then processed using the proximity tool.

+- After completing the previous steps, we can move on to calculating the area of influence for each cluster.
+This influence is calculated by dividing the number of points in a cluster by the total number of points for all clusters.
+  These are now weighted using the inverse distance formula, where 1 is divided by the proximity raster and multiplied by the weight.

+- To define the boundary between the urban and rural areas of the THLD District, we can reclassify our weighted raster.
+This reclassified raster will be binary, where 1 corresponds to the urban area and 0 corresponds to the rural area.

 |Developing urban clusters                           |
 |----------------------------------------------------|
 |![IDU Workflow Part 1](./img/IDU_diagram_1.svg)|